-They used to be the whipping boy of the anti-immigration group, but when families of the millions of undocumented immigrants stood up for what they believed in, they sent President Barack Obama to the oval office for a another term.
+They used to be the whipping boy of the anti-immigration group, but when families of the millions of undocumented immigrants stood up for what they believed in, they sent President Barack Obama to the oval office for another term.

 Finally, reality sets in that unless this group ceases in making life miserable for the 11 million or so undocumented immigrants, including the lesbian, gay, bisexual and transgender and stops depriving them of the respect and protection under the law, they would never regain the White House again.